cailyn-craven/Supervised_learning_sci-kit_learn/README.md

 # Supervised_learning_sci-kit_learn

-Building and tuning predictive models to see how they perform on unseen data.
+Building and tuning predictive models; evaluating how they perform on unseen data.